andrasq/node-qhttp/Readme.md

 - `srequest` - https request function.
 Default is `https.request`
 - `returnBody` - gather up the response body and return it in the callback (default `true`)
-- `auth` - http Basic authorization object containing `username` and `password`
+- `auth` - http Basic authorization object containing `username` and `password` or authorization string in the form "username:password".  `user` and `pass` are also ok.
+- `parseUrl` - function to use for url string parsing.
+Default is `require('qhttp/parse-url')`, which parses only well-formatted urls in the form `http://user:pass@host:80/path?query#tag` but is 20x faster than Url.parse and reduces overall round-trip call latency by 10%.

 The options are passed to `request()`, so in addition to the above HttpClient options, `request` options are also allowed.
+Null and undefined values are ignored.

 Notable request options: